zvigrinberg/multi-steps-containers-pipeline/README.md

 - Dispose test instance.
 - Deploy to lower environment.
-- Implement advanced deployment models like canary deployment and blue/green deployment
+- Implement advanced deployment models like canary deployment and blue/green deployment Using nginx to achieve zero Downtime(and hence possible at peak application usage to perform) and gradually pass all traffic to new version instance, and to enable immediate rollback capabilities in case something went wrong